thalsi/Angualr-12/README.md

 1. ng-container - hold directives without creating an HTML element.
 2. ng-content - project content inside a component template.
-3. ng-template - render the content manually.doesn't render anything by default.
+3. ng-template - render the content manually.doesn't render anything by default.only stucteral directives for use

 ## 8. Lifecycle hooks